Halfway Houses in Denver, CO

 Are halfway houses in Denver only for individuals recently out of rehab?

-No, halfway houses in Denver are not solely for individuals recently out of rehab.
+Halfway houses in Denver may not be solely for individuals recently out of rehab.
 While they often cater to those in early recovery, halfway houses can be beneficial for anyone seeking a supportive and structured environment to maintain their sobriety.
 Some residents may have completed formal treatment, while others may be transitioning from other living situations.

 How long can I stay at a sober living home in Denver?